Suboxone Clinic: Current Fee Schedule (Effective January 1, 2020)

-On the first day you present to the clinic for enrollment and medical examination.
-The process involves reading and completing consents and providing medical and substance use history followed by a medical examination and discussion.
+On the first day patient presents to the office/facility for enrollment and medical examination.
+The process involves reading and completing consents, providing medical and substance use history, followed by a medical examination and discussion.

-You do not have to be in withdrawal for this step, … but you should not be under the influence either.
+Patients do not have to be in withdrawal for this step.
 This takes one and half to two hours.
-You are given a prescription for Benzodiazepine and Clonidine for one to three days with instructions to abstain from any further use of opioids, or are provided these medications at the facility.
+Patients are given a prescription for Benzodiazepine and Clonidine for one to three days with instructions to abstain from any further use of opioids, or are provided these medications at the facility.

-Benzodiazepines and Clonidine will attenuate the withdrawal symptoms that you will experience once you stop using opioids.
-Benzodiazepine reduces anxiety and provides sedation to help you sleep in spite of withdrawal.
-Withdrawal is also likely to increase your heart rate and blood pressure, and that is what Clonidine is for.
-Not everyone requiress Clonidine, but it is there if you need it.
+Benzodiazepines and Clonidine ease the withdrawal symptoms that the patients experience after stopping the opioids.
+Benzodiazepine reduces anxiety and provides sedation to help patients sleep in spite of withdrawal.
+Withdrawal is also likely to increase the heart rate and blood pressure, and that is what Clonidine is for.
+Not everyone requires Clonidine, but it is there if the patient needs it.

-On the second day you will be checked for withdrawal symptoms and given a prescription for Buprenorphine for in-office induction.
-You will take it to the nearest pharmacy and bring back the medication.
-You will take the first dose in the clinic, and will be observed for 20 to 30 minutes.
-If you have abstained from opioids then you will start feeling better within 10 to 20 minutes and will feel almost normal in an hour.
+On the second day patient is checked for withdrawal symptoms and given a prescription for Buprenorphine for in-office induction.
+Some facilities provide these medications.
+Patients take the first dose in the clinic, and are observed for 20 to 30 minutes.
+If the patient has abstained from opioids as was directed then the patient will start feeling better within 10 to 20 minutes and will feel almost normal in an hour.
 Patient is also observed for allergic reactions if any.
 Allergic reactions to Buprenorphine is extremely rare.

-Initial enrollment (Transfer or Initiating treatment after relapse)
+Initial enrollment (Transfer or Initiating treatment after relapse).
+Procedure in my practice.

 This is a one day process.
-Patients who have been prescribed Suboxone or other Buprenorphine preparation before are not offered induction unless requested.
+Patients who have been prescribed Suboxone or other Buprenorphine preparation in the past are not offered induction unless requested.
 The enrollment and medical examination is completed the same day.
 It takes about one to two hours.

-This requires reading and completing consents, providing a medical and substance use history followed by a medical exam and discussion.
+This requires reading and completing consents, providing a medical and substance use history, followed by a medical exam and discussion.
 Due to Covid health emergency the physical exam is currently not being done, other than what can be observed over a video meeting.
 Patients are then provided a prescription for 30 days and a follow up appointment is made in three weeks.

 Unless you have relapsed and are taking Methadone, high doses of opioids, or long acting opioids you can do without the induction process.

-If you are restarting treatment after a relapse then you are required to be in withdrawal to receive a prescription.
+If you are restarting treatment after a relapse then you are required to be in withdrawal to start the treatment.

 If you are transferring from another practice and are already on Suboxone then you do not have to be in withdrawal.

 My practice does not have a licensed counselor.
-Patients are free to enroll with a licensed counselor of their choice, and follow the counselors lesson plans.
+Patients are free to enroll with a licensed counselor of their choice.

-Patients are required to be seen once a month.
-Patients who have tapered their dose to 4mg/day or less, are allowed to follow up as needed.
+Patients are seen once a month.
+Patients who have tapered their dose to 2mg/day or less, are allowed to follow up as needed.

 Current medication dosage protocol.

 Maintenance dose in my clinic is 8mg/day or less.
 Patients receive the medication support for as long as they need it.
 Many patients are on this medication for years.
 It is not ideal … but it is preferable to having a relapse and the downward spiral that results from it.
-Patients who do not demonstrate satisfactory progress are advised to enroll with an addiction specialist for ongoing treatment.
+Patients who do not demonstrate satisfactory progress, have frequent relapse, etc., … are advised to enroll with an addiction specialist for ongoing treatment.